Featured- Fiber Optic Cables - 10 Uses Of Fiber Optic Cables (Title)

 You can gather from all these applications that the demand for fiber optic cables is growing.
 To provide some perspective, the global fiber optic cables market size was estimated at $8.65 billion in 2020, growing to $10.35 billion in 2021.
 That growth is expected to continue at a compound annual growth rate of nearly 20%, reaching $25.82 billion by 2026.

-That type of growth, coupled with global manufacturing and shipping challenges make it important to work with cable manufacturers that have ready access to the materials you need for your application.
+That type of growth, coupled with global manufacturing and shipping challenges, makes it crucial to collaborate with cable manufacturers that have immediate access to the materials required for your specific application.

-We are a Corning Gold House Partner and work with many others to source materials.
+We are a Corning Gold House Partner and collaborate with numerous partners to source materials.
 We also have extensive in-house capabilities.
-Plus, we make it a special point to work with USA-based manufacturers, many of them located near our manufacturing facilities on both the east and west coasts.
+Additionally, we make a special point of working with USA-based manufacturers, many of whom are located near our manufacturing facilities on both the East and West Coasts.
 All this helps us meet the growing demand for fiber optic cables.

 We Can Help

-If you are in the design stages of your custom fiber optic cabling solution, we can provide engineering assistance and prototyping.
+If you are in the design stage of your custom fiber optic cabling solution, we can provide engineering assistance and prototyping services.
 If your requirements are already specified and ready for a quote, we are ready to meet your deadlines and pricing targets.
 Our extensive in-house services and advanced manufacturing capabilities are in place to meet your requirements.

-But we offer much more than state-of-the-art manufacturing – our dedicated team is also known for going to great lengths to meet the needs of our customers, including working round-the-clock to meet tight turnaround time requirements.
+But we offer much more than state-of-the-art manufacturing – our dedicated team is also known for going to great lengths to meet the needs of our customers, including working around the clock to meet tight turnaround time requirements.